 These data will be updated weekly on Wednesdays during the 10 a.m. hour by the Maryland Department of Health.

-Note: Congregate Living Facility dataset reflects congregate living facilities in Frederick County (i.e., nursing homes, assisted living facilities, state and local facilities such as detention centers, and group homes with 10 or more occupants) that have confirmed COVID-19 cases and deaths and an active outbreak.
-Data are based on facility reports to Maryland Department of Health (MDH), which may be revised if additional information becomes available.
-Facilities listed report at least one active confirmed case of COVID-19.
+Note: This dataset reflects congregate living facilities in Frederick County, Maryland (i.e., nursing homes, assisted living facilities, state and local facilities, and group homes with 10 or more occupants) that have active COVID-19 outbreaks, with at least one confirmed case of COVID-19 within the past 14 days.
+Data are based on facility reports to MDH, which may be revised if additional information becomes available.

 Frequent question: I don’t see X facility listed.
 Does that mean that the health department isn’t following them or they aren’t reporting to you?